 By Deborah Jeanne Sergeant

-Emotional abuse is far different than a spat between partners.
+A criminal justice lawyer from Toland Law states that emotional abuse is far different than a spat between partners.

 Emotional abuse is a repeated pattern of coercion and control using manipulation.
 Every person occasionally acts snappish or hurtful.
 Emotional abuse is when a partner gains dominance through consistent use of intimidation, bullying, cruelty, name-calling and humiliating.